Connecting your solar or diesel generation

 A growing number of people are installing equipment at their home or business to generate power for their own use.
 They may also export surplus power back into our network.
 This equipment can include: solar panels, wind or micro-hydro turbines and diesel generators.

-We have helpful information guides for all you need to know if you want to install distributed generation and connect to our network.
+We have information guides explaining what you need to do to connect your power generation equipment to our network.

 Choose the capacity that is right for you:

 - connecting your home or small business generation - 10kW or less

 - connecting your business solar generation - more than 10kW

 - connecting your business diesel generation - more than 10kW